FN16 Interdepartmental Transactions

 - Interdepartmental Charges and Credits [IBIS "IDCC"]

-- a direct billing process, approved by the Controller’s Office per Procedure CR2069.
+- a direct billing process, approved by the Office of Budget and Finance per Procedure CR2069.

 - Penn State Purchasing card, if the department selling the item or providing the service accepts credit cards.